At this time of the year, there will be job placement fever in most colleges, and students will go through a lot of tension and pressure.

 - Another friend told me to read all networking questions from previous GATE exams.

-I'll leave it to you on how you prepare for computer networks.
+I'll leave it to you how you prepare for computer networks.

 General Computer Knowledge Questions (2016)